-DATED: FEBRUARY 7, 2019
+DATED: MAY 20, 2019

-The Assembly Health and Senior Services Committee reports favorably and with committee amendments Assembly Bill No. 312.
+The Assembly Appropriations Committee reports favorably Assembly Bill No. 312 (1R), with committee amendments.

-This bill establishes certain requirements concerning palliative care and hospice care.
+As amended, this bill establishes certain requirements concerning palliative care and hospice care.

 Palliative care is patient-centered and family-centered medical care that optimizes quality of life by anticipating, preventing, and treating suffering caused by serious illness.
 Palliative care may involve addressing physical, emotional, social, and spiritual needs, as well as facilitating patient autonomy, access to information, and choice.
 Specific examples of palliative care include comprehensive pain and symptom management and discussion of treatment options appropriate to the patient, such as hospice care.